 Promise and RTBs Model.

-And, in this model, the promise and RTBs are built on ACBs, or Accepted Consumer Beliefs, which are the same as consumer insights in the prior model.
+In this model, companies refer to the consumer insight as ACBs, or Accepted Consumer Beliefs.
 New products need to deliver on something in the marketplace that you know or believe to be true in order to be compelling, and whether you call this a consumer insight or accepted consumer belief doesn’t matter.
 It just means you’ve done good homework and are ready to find a solution to this need—hopefully with a new product that delivers on the need.
 This becomes the base or foundation of the new product concept.

 Good Homework Required Either Way

 When we work with clients, we don’t care which language or model you use in building the concepts—building the concepts is the same either way.
 What’s most important is that you and your concept writers do diligent homework to ensure you have all three building blocks.
 Understand your features and benefits (or promises and RTBs) upfront so you eliminate overlap and tell a logical, compelling story for your consumers that will drive sales in the future.

-Do you need help with your concept writing ABCs?
-Let the concept-writing experts at Writing by Design help during the new product concept development phase.
-Tell us about your concept writing project.
+Do you need help with your concept writing tasks?
+Let the new product launch language experts at Writing by Design help during the concept development phase.